 Do I have to charge sales tax?

 Generally speaking, groceries are not taxed.
 However, foods that are served hot and are intended to be consumed at the same location where they are sold are subject to sales tax.
 If you are selling cottage food products, such as freshly made pastries, at an event and most of your customers consume the food at your booth right after they buy it, then you do need to collect sales tax.
-Aside from these types of situations, cottage food operations generally will not need to charge sales tax because non-potentially hazardous foods are typically taken away from the point of sale and consumed at home or elsewhere.
+Aside from these types of situations, cottage food operations generally will not need to charge sales tax because non-potentially hazardous foods are typically taken away from the point of sale and consumed elsewhere.
 For more details about sales tax and food, consult an attorney or consult the State Board of Equalization’s Sales Tax and Food Guide.

 Do I have to set up an LLC or a corporation to run my cottage food business?